Prepare for an Exciting Career in STEM with a Master’s Degree in Biomedical Sciences

 - At only 39 total credit hours, you can complete this master’s degree in as little as 1 year!

-- Join Liberty’s Eta Sigma Gamma chapter to receive more professional growth opportunities.
+- Join Liberty University’s Public Health Student Association (LUPHSA) to receive more professional growth opportunities.

 - Explore over 20 teaching and research laboratories, including our Health Promotion Lab, Human Performance Lab, Functional Assessment Lab, Athletic Training Lab, and Standardized Patient Center.